-You will need to have regular visits with your healthcare provider or neurologist to help manage your symptoms.
+You will need to have regular visits to help manage your symptoms.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.